tushar-borole/alfred-youtube/README.md

 *Requires [Node.js](https://nodejs.org) 4+ and the Alfred [Powerpack](https://www.alfredapp.com/powerpack/).*

+*I defaulting to `npm` but you can also download the `YouTube.alfredworkflow` and double-click the file.*

 ## First Run

 Before running the workflow you need to set your **YOUTUBE_API_KEY**: